johnaidenrohde/reddit_trader/dev_journal.md

 2/6/2021
 ---

-Got a lot of this working and found an awsome website where I can trade with a well supported API https://alpaca.markets/community
+Got a lot of this working and found an awesome website where I can trade with a well-supported API https://alpaca.markets/community

+Found a good way to run this on my droplet https://www.tecmint.com/cron-vs-anacron-schedule-jobs-using-anacron-on-linux/

+Also thought it might be a good idea to store all the history in one file (appending each new look as we go).
+That'll make it easier to graph the history of this algo.

+2/8/21
+---

+It may make more sense to work off of the

 Todo